-12. EXAMINATION CRITERIA
+8. EXAMINATION CRITERIA

-12.1 GENERAL
+8.1 GENERAL

-- 12.1.1 A student who satisfies the following conditions will be awarded a B.Sc. degree in Agricultural Sciences and Management - 12.1.1.1 Be registered by the university as a candidate for the degree programme. - 12.1.1.2 Have completed the programme of studies for each semester to the satisfactory level to the Senate. - 12.1.1.3 Have at least 80% attendance for lectures, tutorials and practical assignments, etc. - 12.1.2 Every registered student who wishes to sit the examinations should submit an application in the appropriate form within the stipulated period.
-Each eligible student will be issued an admission card/form to sit the relevant examination. - 12.1.3 Every candidate should sit the examination in respect of all the relevant subjects studied during the semester.
-A candidate wishing to repeat/upgrade the result of a subject should sit for that subject at the next first available opportunity. - 12.1.4 Assessment policy and Strategies.
+- A student who satisfies the following conditions will be awarded a BSc Hons degree in Agricultural Sciences and Management - 1.
+1. 1 Be registered by the university as a candidate for the degree programme. - 1.
+1. 2 Has completed the programme of studies for each semester to the satisfactory level to the Senate. - 1.
+1. 3 Has at least 80% attendance for lectures, tutorials practical assignments, field practicals and other academic activities. - 8.
+1. 2 Every registered student who wishes to sit for the examinations should submit an application in the appropriate form within the stipulated period.
+Each eligible student will be issued an admission card/form to sit for the relevant examination. - 8.
+1. 3 Every candidate should sit for the examination in respect of all the relevant subjects studied during the semester.
+A candidate wishing to repeat/upgrade the result of a subject should sit for that subject at the next first available opportunity. - 8.
+1. 4 Revision of the Faculty Curriculum will be effected once every five years or as decided by the Faculty Board.
+Once the curriculum is revised, students who have not completed their required course units under the preceding curriculum will be offered three attempts to complete the required course of study, provided that the eligibility criteria is met.